-Indian Roast Lamb is a leg of lamb that has been marinated in a spicy yogurt sauce.
-The recipe contains no less than fourteen ingredients.
+Roast Indian Leg of Lamb is a leg of lamb that has been marinated in a spicy yogurt sauce.
+Serve it fajita-style with yogurt, chutney & pomegranate.

 - 2 garlic cloves, chopped